Updated August 2026

 Why we picked it

 Retinaldehyde is the 2026 dermatology favorite because it delivers retinoid results 11x faster than retinol (per clinical research) with notably less irritation.
 Naturium's 0.05% concentration is the perfect 'second retinoid' for beginners who've completed 8-12 weeks on a granactive formula.
-In our testing, 6 of 8 testers transitioned successfully.
-Results: +10% texture and +7% firmness over 8 weeks — significantly more dramatic than our top pick.
+Retinaldehyde is a sensible step up for beginners who have transitioned successfully.
 Not recommended as a first retinoid for most beginners, but excellent as a graduation choice.

 Pros